 As mentioned, the more attractive perks are primarily for Lazada expenses.
-From now until Feb 2020, cardholders will earn 12X rewards.
-After that (Mar 2020 onwards), it will revert to the regular accrual rate of 10X rewards.
+Before, cardholders will earn 12X rewards on Lazada.
+However, from Mar 2020 onwards, it reverted back to the regular accrual rate of 10X rewards.

-If you are planning to make big-ticket Lazada purchases in the coming months (before Feb 2020), you could really benefit from the 12X rewards.
+If you are planning to make big-ticket Lazada purchases, you could really benefit from the 10X rewards.
 Say you’re renovating and intend to shop for furniture and electronics online, you can consider this card to shop for what you need via Lazada.

 Aside from the bonus rewards, the Citi Lazada card also comes with free 1-year LiveUp membership for those who get the card before the end of next year.
 You will also enjoy rebates on shipping fees (usually $1.49 to $1.99).

-Another huge caveat is that this 12X/10X earn rate does not apply to RedMart orders.
+Another huge caveat is that this 10X earn rate does not apply to RedMart orders.
 This is quite disappointing, and I’d imagine it to be a deal breaker for many.